10000TB/state-replay/README.md

 ## Install

-To build a plugin, simply run
+First, you need to build a plugin.
+Simply run
 ```
 mvn install
 ```
 from repo root.
 Then, you will find a `hpi` file under `./target/` called state-replay.hpi, which you can use to install on your Jenkins.
-Then go to your Jenkins server, navigate to **Manage Jenkins -> Manage Jenkins**.
+Then, go to your Jenkins server, navigate to **Manage Jenkins -> Manage Jenkins**.
 After that, you can see an **Advanced** tab in current page.
 Afterwards, there will be an **Upload Plugin** section if you click the **Advanced** tab.
 You can then upload the built `.hpi` file, and Jenkins will recognize it and install this plugin for you.
 Then you are good to go!

 **One more way** to see how this plugin works, simply run(from current repo root):
 ```